Skip to content

 This reflection step is where the learning happens.

-5. Adapting to new AI developments
+5. Adapting to New AI Developments

 The tools students see today will evolve.
 Students who understand: